UVA-DSI/conferences/JupyterCon18/readme.md

 ## A closing note
-* A grouch gave a talk entitled [I don't like notebooks](https://conferences.oreilly.com/jupyter/jup-ny/public/schedule/detail/68282)
+* A developer gave a talk entitled [I don't like notebooks](https://conferences.oreilly.com/jupyter/jup-ny/public/schedule/detail/68282)
   * take a look it will have you rolling on the floor
   * Selected Critique
     * hidden state is hard to penetrate and debug